larson-group/clubb_release/dash_app/DEVELOPMENT.md

 `logs/<batch-id>/`.
 Child processes otherwise run in temporary directories, which are deleted after each workload is aggregated.
 Warmups are retained with `phase=warmup` but excluded from the default plots.
-Dash derives statistical summaries in memory instead of storing duplicate summary files. **Export selected** downloads complete profiles as a ZIP; **Import** accepts those ZIPs on another machine or checkout.
+Dash derives statistical summaries in memory instead of storing duplicate summary files.
+Failed warmups and repetitions show a child log excerpt in the console and retain its complete runner/model diagnostics in a `*_failed.log` file, even if another process succeeded. **Export selected** downloads complete profiles as a ZIP; **Import** accepts those ZIPs on another machine or checkout.
 Provenance includes the effective vertical level count, observed model steps, source revision, executable checksum, host,